antonvw/wex/ROADMAP.md

 # roadmap

-## backlog
 - more cpplint
-  - config_items should not copy
-  - change wxWindowID into window_id if possible
-  - add more explicit constructors
   - stc-bind

+## backlog
 - clang asan build using LeakSanitizer

 - use spaceship operator